R3alCl0ud/Rust4Diva/readme.md

     - This was only tested on MacOS on Arm though, you can't even install Mega Mix plus using the regular version of steam though.
   - [ ] Url handling
     - Not sure how this works on MacOS
-  - [ ] Rebuilt Distributable
+  - [x] Prebuilt Distributable
-    - I personally will be unable to sign this since I don't have a mac nor do I want to pay the $100 a year or whatever it is to apple for the privledge
+    - ~~I personally will be unable to sign this since I don't have a mac nor do I want to pay the $100 a year or whatever it is to apple for the privledge~~
+    - built using github actions now
 - [x] Commission a proper logo/icon
   - Logo is being made, just waiting now, Ty Nezuko